grosz99/AIBIA-Docker/README.md

 # Windsurf Training Environment

 ## Overview
-This repository contains a ready-to-use Windsurf training environment for approximately 100 users simultaneously.
-Each user gets their own isolated environment with Windsurf pre-loaded and ready to use immediately.
-No setup or configuration required - just click and start using Windsurf!
+This repository contains a one-click Windsurf IDE training environment for approximately 100 users simultaneously.
+Each user gets their own isolated environment with the real Windsurf IDE pre-loaded and launched automatically.
+No setup, configuration, or GitHub account required - users simply click a link and the Windsurf IDE opens immediately for training.

 ## For Administrators